 - is able to communicate needs to the teacher and other children appropriately.
 Children who are too young will simply cry when they need something, and will be vey frustrated in an environment that is not meeting their needs.

 It is our goal to maximize your child’s chances of having a fun and successful experience at school!
-We hope this brief guide will help you determine if your child is ready to begin at Village Montessori School at Bluemont.
+We hope this brief guide will help you determine if your child is ready to begin at Village Montessori School of Bluemont LLC.

 Copyright © Renaissance Montessori in Cary.
 All Rights Reserved.
 Used by Permission.
 Florida.